 “The graduates that we have hired from KCC have been compassionate and caring individuals, and seem to be more aware of nursing status/what is coming/what to expect in nursing careers.
 They seem to be prepared and know how to physically take care of patients from the assessments to the bathing to the discharge.
 Overall well-rounded nursing care.”

 Accreditation, Mission & Philosophy

-KCC’s Nursing Program is accredited by the Higher Learning Commission and is approved and authorized by the Michigan Board of Nursing.
+Kellogg Community College is accredited by the Higher Learning Commission.
+The KCC Nursing Program is approved and authorized by the Michigan Board of Nursing.

 The Kellogg Community College Nursing Program provides excellent educational experiences that integrate knowledge, skills, and attitudes needed to prepare safe and competent nurse generalists who provide quality nursing care in a culturally diverse, global society.
 Through the spirit of inquiry and professional identity the nurse generalist develops sound clinical judgment that promotes teamwork, collaboration and personal growth.